+At present, TS recognises the ongoing pressures on the sector and funding is being provided through the Network Support Grant in 22-23.
+Ongoing support will be dependent on the rate of patronage recovery and on budget availability.
 This policy will have an impact on public transport operators including ferries, bus, rail and light rail as well as airlines providing island aviation routes.

 The policy will enable transport operators in Scotland to continue services at levels that could not be sustained without additional support.
 In some instances, would expect operators to cease trading if not supported.

 Action RI-2A is focused on supporting bus services and currently limits competition by setting service levels relative to pre COVID-19 and funding on a no net profit basis.
 One new operator has also been supported.
-Options are being explored for more market oriented solutions for later in 2021.

-Impacts on transport operators are likely to vary depending on local markets, scale of COVID-19 impact and operating costs etc.
+Impacts on transport operators are likely to vary depending on local markets, scale of COVID-19 impact and operating costs.

-Action RI-2B considers further support needs for island aviation routes, including the Glasgow-Benbecula route This policy could also have an impact on the oil and gas industry as it could enable companies to continue to get staff to where they need to get to in order to maintain operations.
+Action RI-2B considers further support needs for island aviation routes, including the Glasgow - Benbecula route This policy could also have an impact on the oil and gas industry as it could enable companies to continue to get staff to where they need to get to in order to maintain operations.